Hyperparameter Transfer with Mixture-of-Expert Layers: Scaling recipe for MoEs models

 { Let us briefly explain and emphasize an important design choice for scaling: we scale up $n_{\operatorname{exp}}, n_{\operatorname{act}}\to\infty$ while preserving sparsity $\kappa={n_{\operatorname{act}}}/{n_{\operatorname{exp}}}$ (which we think of as a small positive constant).
 This is instead of scaling up $n_{\operatorname{exp}}$ while fixing $n_{\operatorname{act}}$ \cite{fedus2022switchtransformersscalingtrillion} and sending $\kappa\to 0$.

 {

 We have three practical motivations for this choice.
-First, (assuming perfect balancing) in a batch of $B$ tokens, each MoE expert sees only $\kappa B$ tokens, whereas attention and routing modules see the full $B$ tokens.
-This suggests HPs will not transfer across different $\kappa$ (this is partly confirmed in Figure \ref{fig: sparse no transfer}).
-Second, for large deployments, it has been empirically reported that the range of optimal sparsity $\kappa$ is often hardware-controlled \cite{stepfun2025step3} and bounded below.
+First, (assuming perfect balancing) in a batch of $B$ tokens, each MoE expert sees only $\kappa B$ tokens, whereas self-attention and routing see the full $B$ tokens.
+This suggest HPs will not transfer across different $\kappa$ (partly confirmed in Figure \ref{fig: sparse no transfer}).
+Second, for large deployments, it has been empirically reported that the practical range of $\kappa$ is often hardware-bottlenecked by communication cost \cite{liu2024deepseek, stepfun2025step3} and thus bounded below.
 Finally, a constant $\kappa$ is natural in the mean-field analysis (Sec.~\ref{sec: dmft}) as it represents conditioning on a constant-probability event when integrating over the mean-field measure of experts.
 Our theory suggests that HPs will transfer at fixed $\kappa$ and our empirical results support this point.
+For applications with a bottlenecked $n_{\operatorname{act}}$, our recipe is still helpful via (a) start with a fixed target sparsity and scale up granularity; \textit{or} (b) fix an expert configuration and scale up width/depth; \textit{or} (c) apply distillation after training a model with more active parameters. }

 }